SwatiWagh7/Crated-IAM-user-with-area-restricted-policy/README.md

-# Create-IAM-user-with-one-policy-for-North-Virginia-Region-.-Use-Json-script-for-the-same.
+# Create IAM user with one policy that it should be accessible only for North Virginia (Region) with Json.
-Create IAM user with one policy that it should be accessible only for North Virginia (Region).
-Use Json script for the same.
+Create IAM user with one policy that it should be accessible only for North Virginia (Region) with Json.
 First, we will create IAM User:
 You can create a user either from the AWS Management Console or via AWS CLI
 1. Create IAM user: